supercid/techdocs-wiki-tmp/SPA:-Basics.md

 The order confirmation metadata is used for sending personalised order-followup emails, personalise the recommendations e.g. order-related, for segmentation insights and conversion statistics.

 **Important**
 Even if you would not display any recommendations in your order-confirmation view you must still set placements (`.setPlacements(...)`) and load (`.load()`) the results.
-Setting the order works in a similar manner than [cart](https://github.com/Nosto/techdocs/wiki/SPA:-Basics#setting-the-cart) and [customer](https://github.com/Nosto/techdocs/wiki/SPA:-Basics#setting-the-customer) and [Action](https://github.com/Nosto/techdocs/wiki/Session-API---Terminology#action) must be performed for the data to be sent to Nosto.
+Setting the order works in a similar manner than [cart](https://github.com/Nosto/techdocs/wiki/SPA:-Basics#setting-the-cart) and [customer](https://github.com/Nosto/techdocs/wiki/SPA:-Basics#setting-the-customer) and an [action](https://github.com/Nosto/techdocs/wiki/Session-API---Terminology#action) must be performed for the data to be sent to Nosto.

 ```js
 nostojs(api => {